Writing is a great way to make money online in Kenya.

 - Starting with a horror story (pain points) and then giving a solution in the body of the article.
 This works exceptionally well, whether you are writing for a client or for your blog.

 Let the article body maintain the tempo of the heading and the first paragraph.
-The main thing to remember is to stay on topic.
+The main thing to remember is to stay on topic and keep it interesting.

 It is advisable to include a conclusion in an article.
 Find a way to make the reader feel like it was worth it to read your article and that he needs to come back for more.
 Here you can summarize your main points and end with a call to action.